JackPotat0/jackpotat0.github.io/docs/game.md

 | ------------- | ------------- | --------- | ------------ | --------------- |
 | B+ | A+ | B+ | A | Lucia/Lemina/Ruby |

+Best Tracks: Rondo of Light and Dark, The Blue Spire, Promenade

 #### Steins;Gate 0
 There are many things I liked about 0 as a sequel, but there are even more things that are executed poorly or even undermines the original that makes this entry being ranked much lower.
 I really dont remember much about 0, the anime was not the best at describing what's going on.
 All I remember is the revival of Kyouma and Maho (bless Maho).
 This game is actually really difficult to adapt due to how very different routes intersect with each other to form a complete story.
 And I only learnt about the Mozart-Salieri trope from this show, so thats cool.
 Using different POV and having a narrator makes this game feels much different from S;G's singular perspective of Okabe.
 I am quite sure the writer prefers to spend a lot of time setting up without having any major stakes before going ham with the plot.
 This works really well for a VN and probably for VN only.